 Out of all the many foods my mother made, Paprekash is the one that brings her memory flooding back.
 The ritual of preparing it, the patient waiting while it cooks, the taste, the smell: every fall I have to make a batch of this Ukrainian dish, which is meant to take advantage of the abundance of ripe tomatoes and peppers available then.
 When you’re at the farmers’ market and the stalls are selling tomatoes and peppers by the bushel?
 That’s when you make Paprekash.

 This vegetable side dish pairs well with any kind of mash, the potatoes soaking up some of the juice.
 Round that out with a protein such as roasted pork, chicken or grilled sausages.
-It freezes well: some years I package up a portion for the freezer to bring out and reheat for a Christmas or other winter holiday dinner.
+It freezes well: some years I make this for a Thanksgiving dinner, then package up a portion for the freezer to bring out and reheat for a Christmas or other winter holiday feast.

 8 large tomatoes